• Skip to primary navigation

 We receive free products and receive commissions through our links.
 See disclosures page.

-A solid whey protein is a great way to increase your lean protein intake, and it’s convenient for athletes on-the-go.
-And Optimum Nutrition’s Gold Standard Whey is among the most popular protein powders on the market.
-And for good reason: It’s inexpensive, it combines three kinds of whey — concentrate, isolate, and hydrolysate — and it gets great ratings for purity and label-accuracy from third-party testing companies.
-But that begs the question: Which are the best Optimum Nutrition flavors?
+A solid whey protein is a great way to increase your protein intake.
+Optimum Nutrition’s Gold Standard Whey is among the most popular protein powders on the market.
+And for good reason: It’s inexpensive, it combines three kinds of whey — concentrate, isolate, and hydrolysate — and we love its label accuracy assurance from third-party testing.
+But how does the stuff taste?
+With so many flavors to choose from, it’s an important question, because even the most protein-packed powder in the world won’t help if it tastes awful.
+Having the best-tasting protein powders makes a difference, and we’re here to find the best Optimum Nutrition flavor.

 While this protein isn’t overly expensive ($33.99 per container), you probably don’t want to buy each and every flavor to find your favorite.
-Our team of Barbend experts is here to help solve that issue.
-We’ve tried every single Gold Standard Whey flavor (that’s 18 total products tested) and narrowed down the absolute best-tasting protein powders.
+Our team of BarBend experts is here to help solve that issue.
+We’ve tried every single Gold Standard Whey flavor (that’s 18 products tested, not to mention the 100+ protein powders we’ve tried overall using our supplement testing methodology).
+Let’s dive into the winners.

 • Best Overall Optimum Nutrition Flavor: Optimum Nutrition Extreme Milk Chocolate